 This could be a code that’s sent to you by text message, or created by an app.

-We recommend doubling up with 2SV for your email and social media accounts, as well as any accounts that contain lots of personal or sensitive information.
+We recommend turning on 2SV for your email and social media accounts, as well as any accounts that contain lots of personal or sensitive information.
 Often online banking has 2SV enabled by default but do double check if you are unsure.

-Take a few minutes to double your defences today.
+Take a few minutes to secure your online accounts now.

 Other ways to protect yourself